yulonglim/tp/docs/DeveloperGuide.md

 ### Deleting students

-1. Deleting one or more students while all students are being shown.
+1. Deleting one or more students while all the students are being shown.

-    1. Prerequisites: List all students using the `list` command.
+    1. Prerequisites: List all the students using the `list` command.
 There are three and only three students in the student list.
     2. Test case: `delete 1`<br>
        Expected: First student is deleted from the list.
 Details of the deleted student shown in the status message.
     3. Test case: `delete 01`<br>